HTR135/market_colour.py/README.md

 - Geography (e.g., EM vs. DM)
 - Market events (e.g., central bank interest rate changes)

 To specify relevancy further, we can also tune the parameter set in lines 67.
-The line I wrote for the example is "q": "sovereign bond" but can be changed to something like "q": "oil futures" etc.
+The line I wrote for the example is "q": "monetary policy" but can be changed to something like "q": "oil futures" etc.

 This project mirrors tools traders and portfolio managers use on a desk to maintain macroeconomic awareness throughout the their day.
 This allows for faster reaction to relevant news events, such as NFP, CPI, etc.